-Wei Wuxian could count the number of times he had been hugged since his parents’ death on the fingers of one hand.
-Most of those had been from Jiang Yanli; once had been Jiang Cheng; the last and only time he had been hugged by someone not family, it was in Qishanwen’s omega house, with Wen Yueying’s small arms locked so tightly around his hips that he had feared she would break them.
+Wei Wuxian could count the number of times he had been hugged since his parents’ death on his fingers.
+Most of those had been from Jiang Yanli; once had been Jiang Cheng; once had been Wen Qing, crushing and unbearable, in the darkness of the bloodpool cave, after that day in the snow.
+The last and only time he had been hugged by someone not family, it was in Qishanwen’s kunze house, with Wen Yueying’s small arms locked so tightly around his hips that he had feared she would break them.

 None of those embraces came close to making him feel how this one did.

 “A-Xian,” Jiang Yanli cried again and again into his neck, shaking so violently that he thought she would fall and make him follow her down.
 She weeped even harder when he wrapped his arms around her too—when he squeezed her against his front until there was not an inch of room between them anywhere, until he felt every breath she took as if it were his own.